-The moral to this story is to always ship your watch certified insured, and it is always good to have a separate insurance rider on your watch if in the event these incidents happen.
+Always ship your watch certified insured.
+Also, it is always good to have a separate insurance rider on your watch in the event these incidents happen.

 The second item to remember or to pass onto your Rolex loving friends is not to purchase fake Rolex off websites.
 The European Union (EU) is now enforcing anti-piracy regulations that went into effect last January 1, 2014.
 These regulations are very similar to the anti-piracy regulations that are in effect in the United States and Canada.
 Essentially, according to a Malta newspaper, rights-holders which in this case, Rolex, can apply for a “Community Application for Action,” whereby EU Customs can detain suspects, or product that are infringements of intellectual property rights.

-A Danish fake watch buyer learned this the hard way when he ordered a fake Role from a Hong Kong website.
-Danish Customs then detained the watch after it was ascertained that the watch was fake.
-It is important to note that in the United States, Rolex has an import restriction whereby no Rolex watches are shipped through customs other than by Rolex USA.]
+A Danish fake watch buyer learned this the hard way when he ordered a fake Rolex from a Hong Kong website.
+Danish Customs then detained the watch after they determined that the watch was fake.
+It is important to note that in the United States, Rolex has an import restriction whereby no Rolex watch is shipped through customs other than by Rolex USA.
 The fake Rolex buyer refused to surrender the fake Rolex for eventual destruction arguing that the purchase was legal.
 The case went to an EU court which ruled in favor of Rolex because “the holder of an intellectual property right is entitled to prohibit a third party from using, without its consent, a sign identical with that trademark when that use is in the course of trade… for which that trademark is registered.”

 It is good to remind Rolex wearers of these stories such that watch fans do not inadvertently repeat history.